 REACHING YOUR PERSONAL VP NIRVANA

-Depending how much practice & thought is part of your Video Poker play, there are many aspects to your play to ponder, such as:
+Depending how much practice & thought is part of your Video Poker play, there are many things to ponder in your approach to recreational VP play.

 - What games are available at your casino that you prefer? – JOB, Bonus, DB, DDB, Ultimate X, etc……